Gregorio Honasan

 Gregorio "Gringo" Ballesteros Honasan II ([hoˈnasan], born March 14, 1948), is a Filipino politician and a cashiered Philippine Army officer who led unsuccessful coups d'état against President Corazon Aquino.
-He played a key role in the 1986 EDSA Revolution that toppled President Ferdinand Marcos.
+He played a key role in the 1986 EDSA Revolution that toppled President Ferdinand Marcos, and participated in the EDSA III rallies in 2001 that preceded the May 1 riots near Malacañang Palace.

 After 1986, he led a series of unsuccessful but violent coup attempts against the administration of Corazon Aquino.
 President Fidel Ramos granted him amnesty in 1992.
 He entered politics and became a senator from 1995 to 2004, and again from 2007 to 2019.
 He ran for vice president of the Philippines, being Jejomar Binay's running-mate in 2016, but both were respectively defeated by Leni Robredo and Rodrigo Duterte.

 On November 22, 2018, President Duterte appointed then-Senator Honasan as Secretary of Department of Information and Communications Technology, which took effect after the latter's senatorial term, with Eliseo Rio serving as acting secretary.
+He established much digital policies that helped the Philippine ICT landscape.

-Early life
+Early life and education

 Gregorio Honasan was born in Baguio to Colonel Romeo Gillego Honasan and Alicia "Alice" Masip Ballesteros, both from Sorsogon province.
 He has six siblings.
 Honasan spent his elementary days at San Beda College from Kindergarten to Grade 6.
 After which, he went to Taiwan and studied at the Dominican School, Taipei, Taiwan.
 He then returned to the Philippines and finished his high school at Don Bosco Technical College.
 He attained his Bachelor of Science degree at the Philippine Military Academy, where he received the title of "Class Baron", the academy's highest leadership award.
+Among his advisors at the academy was Victor Corpus, whom he later credited with instilling the "radical thinking" of him and his batchmates.

 Military career

-After graduating in 1971, he joined the Philippine Army's special forces, Scout Ranger Regiment and went into combat against separatist and communist insurgents in Luzon and Mindanao.
+After graduating in 1971, he joined the Philippine Army's special forces, 1st Scout Ranger Regiment and went into combat against separatist and communist insurgents in Luzon and Mindanao.
 He was wounded in action at battles in Lebak and Jolo.
 Making his way up through the armed forces, he became aide-de-camp to Defense Minister Juan Ponce Enrile in 1974, and later became the Defense Ministry's Chief of Security.

 Concurrent with his position as security chief, he was a board member of the Northern Mindanao Development Bank and president of the Beatriz Marketing Company.